machinat/sociably/docs/receiving-events.md

 # Receive Events

 After successfully start, the app should be able to receive events from registered platforms.
-The event can be listened with `app.onEvent()` method like:
+Events of all the platforms can be listened with `app.onEvent()` method like this:

 ```js
 app.onEvent(context => {